adnanh/webhook/docs/Referencing-Request-Values.md

     - `"name": "method"`
     - `"name": "remote-addr"`

-    *Note* Anything other than above mentioned `name` Parameters would be Invalid!
+    *Note* Anything other than above mentioned `name` parameters would be invalid!

     ```json
     {